johe123qwe/github-trending/README.md

 ## Css

+* 【2024-07-09】[primary-theme / obsidian](https://github.com/primary-theme/obsidian) - Comfy, playful but productive theme for Obsidian.
+"Primary instantly puts you in a relaxed state that opens the door to creativity and exploration.
+Wonderfully executed down to the smallest details,"
 * 【2024-07-03】[koaning / tuilwindcss](https://github.com/koaning/tuilwindcss) - Very much like Tailwind, but for TUI frameworks in Textual.
 * 【2024-07-01】[devlikeapro / waha](https://github.com/devlikeapro/waha) - WAHA - WhatsApp HTTP API (REST API) that you can configure in a click!
 * 【2024-06-29】[Dalufishe / palserver-GUI](https://github.com/Dalufishe/palserver-GUI) - GUI support, one-click Palworld dedicated server management tool. 可視化界面，一鍵式帕魯 (Palworld) 伺服器建立、管理工具。